Beautiful cover art is the first visual connection you make with a reader.

 If I don’t offer a bundle with the graphics you need, I can prepare custom graphics and quote those upon request.

 What is your availability?

-It varies.
-I’m usually booked out about two months in advance.
-It’s best to get in touch with me as soon as you know you need a cover (you don’t need to wait until your book is completed or in the last stages of editing).
-Never hesitate to reach out at any time since I occasionally have slots open up last minute.
+I’m often booked several months out but never hesitate to reach out to check on availability.
+It’s best to get in touch with me as soon as you know you need a cover (you don’t need to wait until your book is finished or in the last stages of editing).

 What are your payment terms?